 It’s a good idea to go offline in the evenings.
 A couple of hours before you go to bed, turn off your wi-fi and electronic devices.
 If you still want to practise your yoga/meditation or Yoga Nidra with one of our amazing teachers, use our app where you can download the classes you want to do and practise them offline.
-That's already a step in the right direction.
+Or follow an audio only class.
+That’s already a step in the right direction.

 Whatever you decide to do, keep it calm, slow and mindful.
 Less is more when you approach bedtime.
 I like to move around a bit before going to bed, stretching out my body for 5 minutes or so, in combination with mindful breathing (scroll down to practise my 10-minute Bedtime routine).
 This helps to release the big muscle groups and activate the parasympathetic nervous system, which is responsible for the body’s rest and digest response.
 When in bed I’m either asleep before I know it, or I do a breathing exercise to help me fall asleep more quickly.

 1. Count your exhalations

 Count your exhalations, from 5 down to 1 and start again when you reach 1.
 Allow the breath to flow evenly in and out and when your mind wanders (which it almost certainly will), guide your attention back to the count of your exhalation.

 Try to exhale slowly whilst relaxing all of the muscles in your body at the same time.
 This activates the rest and digest part of the nervous system.
 The exhale can be 1.5 or 2 times longer than the inhale.
 Make sure your breath still feels relatively comfortable otherwise you’ll feel more stressed and agitated, rather than less so.